 An emission free transition of the transport sector will provide companies with new risks and opportunities.
-The main opportunity for us is enabling and accelerating the electric mobility revolution, and helping customers become more sustainable.
-To be a market leader we need to continue working towards an easy and accessible experience with a customer orientated business model.
+The main opportunity for Mer is enabling and accelerating the electric mobility revolution, and helping customers become more sustainable.
+To be a market leader we need to continue working towards an easy and accessible charging experience with a customer orientated business model.

-We have an important role in the transition to emission-free mobility due to our long intensive work in charging infrastructure.
-As the regulatory landscape pushes towards a transition to EVs, we aim for a leading position with our high level of knowledge about the market.
+We play an important role in the transition to emission-free mobility due to our long intensive work in charging infrastructure.
+As the regulatory landscape keeps pushing towards a transition to EVs, we aim for a leading position with our high level of knowledge and expertise in the market.

-All our operations have a potential to negatively impact biodiversity through our supply chain and operations.
-Through our EV charging infrastructure installation, we face a potential reputational risk due to the possible harmful impact on biodiversity.
 In addition, we see increased focus from our stakeholders related to material input and end-of-life treatment.
 Raw material prices will increase as finite resources are depleted and competition for metal intensifies in the emission-free transition.
-We see a regulatory push for material circulation (decommissioning strategy), design for circularity and public procurement requirements related to the circular economy.
+We see a regulatory push for material circulation, design for circularity and public procurement requirements related to the circular economy.

 Emission-free mobility: Throughout the year, we worked to build charging infrastructure in the UK, Germany, Sweden, Norway, and Austria.
-We had over 25,000 charging points operational by the end of 2021.
-By the end of 2022, we increased our charging points by 44 percent to over 36,500 across these important markets in Europe.
+We had over 25,000 charging points operational by the end of 2021, increased it to 36,500 by the end of 2022.
+In 2023 we added a total of over 8,800 charging points (+24%) to increase our overall charging points to around 45,380 charging points across Europe.

 By expanding our charging network, we enable even more electric kilometres for our customers.
 In total, we enabled 316 million electric kilometres by the end of 2021.
-In 2022, we could increase this number by 61 percent to 509 million electric kilometres.
+In 2022, we increased this number to 509 million (+61%) electric kilometres.
+In 2023 we enable 712 million electric kilometres.
+The steady growth in electric kilometres underscores our positive handprint.
+As emissions are saved with every kilometres driven electric.
 Paving the way to zero emission mobility.
-Even though we are only at the beginning of our journey, we consider the outcomes of our efforts as good.

 Nonetheless, we still have a lot of work to do and will make every effort to meet our 2025 goal of 1,290 million electric kilometres.

-Enabling emissions reductions: By providing our customers with renewable energy for charging, as well as increasing our charging network, we contributed to avoid over 92,000 tonnes CO2.
-Increasing our 2021 result by 61 percent.
+Enabling emissions reductions: By providing our customers with renewable energy for charging, as well as increasing our charging network, we contributed to avoid over 128,000 tonnes CO2.
+Increasing our 2022 result by 31 percent.
 Sulphur oxides (SOx) and nitrogen oxides (NOx) are produced during the operation of combustion engines.
 These atmospheric pollutants are the main contributors to regional and local air pollution and have negative effects on human health and ecosystems.
-By enabling our customers to drive electric we contributed to a reduction of over 15.3 tonnes of SOx emissions and 296 tonnes of NOx emissions.
+By enabling our customers to drive electric we contributed to a reduction of over 21 tonnes of SOx emissions and 413 tonnes of NOx emissions.
 We believe that by joining forces and distributing our knowledge across the whole group, we can avoid even more harmful emissions.
-Thus, we have set an ambitious goal of enabling 1,290 million electric kilometres and by this avoiding 233,000 tonnes of CO2, 39 tonnes of SOx emissions and 750 tonnes of NOx emissions, through our charging solutions by 2025.
+Thus, we have set an ambitious goal of avoiding 233,000 tonnes of CO2, 39 tonnes of SOx emissions and 750 tonnes of NOx emissions, through our charging solutions by 2025.